dortania/OpenCore-Install-Guide/config.plist/global.md

 Used for specifying irregular boot paths that can't be found naturally with OpenCore.

-Won't be covered here, see 8.6 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info
+Won't be covered here, see 8.6 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info.

 ### Security